 If you want to outsource blog posts, you’ll have to come up with some kind of budget to pay your writers.

-But the last thing you want to be doing is spending money right?
+But the last thing you want to be doing is spending money, right?
 Especially when you’re just starting out with your blog or business.

-If you’re thinking to yourself;
+If you’re thinking to yourself right now;

-Well all I’ll say to that is expect to get what you pay for.
+Well, all I’ll say to that is expect to get what you pay for.